vinhhaphoi/OJT-FALL-25-FCJ-AWS/content/1-Worklog/1.4-Week4/_index.md

   * Configured Automation for workflow-based operational procedures
   * Monitored compliance status and configuration drift detection
   * Understood Systems Manager integration with CloudWatch and Config
-  * Applied best practices for fleet management and operations

 * **AWS CloudFormation Infrastructure as Code Expertise:**
   * Mastered AWS CloudFormation concepts for infrastructure as code